Urs-Bruelhart/vault-technical-intro/docs/index.md

 * And if you don't think the Nomadic way can be an effective security posture, think about this for a moment.
 The Mongol military tactics and organization enabled the Genghis Khan to conquer nearly all of continental Asia, the Middle East and parts of eastern Europe.
 Mongol warriors would typically bring three or four horses with them, so they could rotate through the horses and go farther.
 Mongol army units could move up to 100 miles a day, which was unheard of in the 13th century.
 They were faster, more adaptable, and more resilient than all their enemies.

+And that is how people who live in these... (reverse back)

+were able to conquer hundreds and hundreds of these.

+To review - modern security should be:
+Dynamic, fast, temporary

+The old way is:
+Slow, heavy, hard to change

 ---
 name: identity-based-security-1
 #Identity Based Security